commonwealth-of-puerto-rico/libre/docs/topics/LQL.rst

 Example: ``purchases_date__range=[Date(2013-01-01), Date(2013-03-01)]``

-negation
+Negation
 ~~~~~~~~

-All filter can be negated by adding ``__not `` before the filter name, this will cause their logic to be inverted.
+All filter can be negated by adding ``__not`` before the filter name, this will cause their logic to be inverted.

 Return the elements whose field values do not match one entry in the specified list of strings or numbers.